 Convert the data files to the SPM for fNIRS data format.

-Calculate oxy-Hb and deoxy-Hb concentration changes using the modified Beer-Lambert law by pressing the convert button in the main window.
+Calculate oxy-Hb and deoxy-Hb concentration changes using the modified Beer-Lambert law by pressing the Convert button in the main window.
 Enter the age of the subject and the distance between source and detector (e.g., 3 cm).
 Accept the default values for the molar absorption coefficients of oxy-Hb and deoxy-Hb at wavelength (λ) 1 and λ 2 as well as the default values for the differential pathlength factor (DPF) at λ 1 and λ 2.

-3.1.2.
-Preprocess the time series of hemodynamic changes to reduce motion artifacts by selecting the MARA button (for more information on the MARA algorithm see Scholkman et al.21).
+3.1.3.
+Preprocess the time series of hemodynamic changes to reduce motion artifacts by selecting the MARA button (for more information on the MARA algorithm see Scholkman et al.20).